emard/esp32blesynscan/README.md

 you want to retry connecting, then android application has to be stopped and started again:

 View applications as smaller windows.
-To stop synscan, drag it left on ardoid 10 or drag it up on android 14.
+To stop SynScan, drag it left on ardoid 10 or drag it up on android 14.

 Protocol testing: